How To Develop Your Singing Vibrato (Technique, Tips, Types)

 2. Check Your Posture

-If your posture, support, breathing, and positioning are all in tip-top shape, you’re doing it right.
-Several factors contribute to the quality of vibratos, such as the positioning of the vocal cords, the closure of the vocal cords, and the quality of the vibrato itself.
+Several factors contribute to the quality of vibratos.
+This includes positioning of the vocal cords, the closure of the vocal cords, and the quality of the vibrato itself.

-Standing still, dancing, or sitting motionless—no matter how you do it, the most important thing is to maintain your posture intact, to keep your sternum and your entire torso up.
+Whether you’re standing still, dancing, or sitting, the most important thing is to maintain your posture intact.
+Keep your sternum and your entire torso up.
 This implies that you’ll have to maintain a straight line between your belly button and chest.

 Lifting your sternum from the middle of your chest is all you need to know.
-To keep the front and back area beneath your lungs raised like a cast, you’ll need to maintain everything else relaxed.
+To keep the front and back area beneath your lungs raised like a cast, everything else needs to be relaxed.

-Taking a deep breath will be difficult if not impossible if you can’t stretch your ribs and keep that part of your chest open.
-Your support and control will be severely weakened, which will, in turn, generate a cascade of other difficulties.
+Taking a deep breath will be difficult if you can’t stretch your ribs and keep that part of your chest open.
+Your support and control will be weakened which will generate a cascade of other difficulties.

 It all comes down to your position, your airflow, and your resonance.
 You’ll have a tougher time expressing yourself with a vibrato if you’re stressed and uptight.
 This is why it helps to double-check each of those stages.